 Getting Started with Amazon CloudFront

 Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content by delivering the content through a worldwide network of edge locations.
 For more information, see the Amazon CloudFront Developer Guide.
-For more information about using HTTPS with CloudFront, see Using an HTTPS Connection to Access Your Objects in the Amazon CloudFront Developer Guide.
+For more information about using HTTPS with CloudFront, see Using HTTPS with CloudFront in the Amazon CloudFront Developer Guide.

 The following illustration shows how ACM and CloudFront can be used together to deliver your content securely through edge locations.

 Configure your origin servers to store the original, definitive version of your content.
 Your origin can be either an Amazon S3 bucket or an Amazon EC2 web server instance.

 Create a CloudFront distribution which tells CloudFront which origin servers to get your files from when users make requests through your web site or application.

 Use the CloudFront console, API, or AWS CLI to associate your ACM Certificate with the CloudFront distribution.